Radhakunda

 |

-their bhajan (worship).
-Raghunatha of course didn't cut the
+of trees performing their bhajan (worship).
+Raghunatha of course didn't

 |